DuanWong/typing-game/README.md

-# My contacts
+# Typing Game
   <p>
-     This is a simple contact directory template.
-You can add contacts by entering the contact information in the input box.
-In addition, by clicking on a contact, you can delete it.
-In the lower right corner of the page, the current total number of contacts is displayed in real time.
+    This is a typing game called StarTyper.
+The game scene is set in a spaceship.
+    Players can click the START button to start the game.
+After the game starts, words will be displayed on the screen and the timer will start.
+    Players need to enter the same words as on the screen in the input box.
+    After you enter the correct word, the word on the screen will be updated.
+    Players need to enter as many correct words as possible within the specified time.
+    Once the timer ends or the player completes all word input, the game ends.
+    After the game ends, the player's history record will be displayed.
   </p>
   <p>
-    This website developed by Duan.
+    This game developed by Duan.
   </p>

 ## The technologies used to build the web app